rsimon/liiive/README.md

 - Updates and ongoing maintenance
 - Priority technical support

-For pricing details or to discuss project requirements, please contact [hello@rainersimon.io](mailto:hello@rainersimon.io).

-Your subscription directly supports the continued maintenance and development of liiive as an open-source project.
+Subscriptions directly support the continued development and maintenance of liiive as an open-source project.
+For pricing or to discuss your project requirements, contact [hello@rainersimon.io](mailto:hello@rainersimon.io).

 ## 5. Self-Hosting Guide